 EUSAIR objectives.
 The objective of this Topic is to develop favourable framework conditions and facilitate digital and green transition with the aim to diversify and strengthen the tourism offer in the Adriatic-Ionian region.
 This covers the promotion of collaborative governance of tourism destinations, improved exchanges and knowledge on statistics and indicators for tourism, and the promotion of digital and green objectives in tourism strategies.
 Particular efforts are needed to capitalise on existing networks, platforms and also on results from EU-funded projects, especially ADRION.
 In the long-run, the Adriatic-Ionian region could become a global leader in sustainable tourism, considering it is already one of the most extensively developed touristic macroregions in the world.

-Flagships.
-Work under this Topic is a continuation of the previous EUSAIR work and flagships such as Adriatic-Ionian region Cultural Routes, CRUISAIR and CULTourAIR.
-It builds on actions to establish collaborative governance and joint transnational clusters in the field of tourism, support to digitalisation of cultural heritage or developing collaborations and strategies for cruise destinations, both seaside and continental ones (rivers, lakes).

-Furthermore a number interpillar projects was developed under the Topic: ADRIONCYCLETOUR – aims to establish and develop the ADRIATIC-IONIAN Cycle Route, BlueCulture - Development of Macro Regional Cluster on BlueCulture Technologies and creation of International Competence Center and STETAI - Sustainable Tourism through Environmental Energy Technologies in Buildings of High Architectural Interest.

 Specific objectives of the Topic

 In light of the above objectives, challenges and opportunities, the activities under this Topic aim at